maneek25/NotesApp/README.md

 1. A running computer with a functional operating system
 2. Internet Access
 3. Spring boot should be installed (IntelliJ can also be used for Spring boot)
-4. maven should be installed
+4. Maven should be installed
+5. Node.js should be installed
-5. An editor (Visual Studios Code is preferred)
+6. An editor (Visual Studios Code is preferred)
-6. A browser with JavaScript enabled
+7. A browser with JavaScript enabled

 For running with global URL:
 1. A browser with JavaScript enabled
 2. Internet Access

 Instructions on how to run the project locally:
-Make sure you have maven installed.
+Need to open two separate terminal windows.
+One to run the frontend and one to run the backend

 Run without docker:
 1. Open terminal and go into SpringBoot_Backend directory
 2. Run "mvn clean install"
 3. Now you can run the backend by entering the command "mvn spring-boot:run"
-4. Open terminal and go into React_Frontend directory
+4. Open another terminal and go into React_Frontend directory
 5. Run "npm install"
 6. Run "npm start"